DATA PROTECTION POLICY (AS OF MAY 2018)

 This Data Protection Policy refers to the following websites of Becker Büttner Held PartGmbB:

-Controller within the meaning of Article 4(7) of the EU General Data Protection Regulation (GDPR) for the processing of your personal data in accordance with the statutory provisions on data protection is:
+Controller within the meaning of Article 4(7) of the EU General Data Protection Regulation (GDPR) for the processing of your personal data within the meaning of the statutory provisions on data protection is:

 Becker Büttner Held PartGmbB